 - Whether or not you share common surnames with your matches

 The official answer is that the test should take between 6-8 weeks, counting from the date that they receive your test kit at the lab.
-We have had reports from some users this year, however, who have waited as long as 10 weeks.
+Some people get their results much faster!